 Did you have a high school principal or principle?
 There’s only one right answer.
 The primary definitions for these words are:

-- Principle is always a noun and is a basic truth, or a rule governing behavior.
+- principle (n.): a basic truth or a rule governing behavior

-As an adjective means the first or highest in importance.
+- principal (adj.): the first or highest in importance

 Principle Used in a Sentence